Good Grief Cook

 • Recipe Index

 What makes creating a garden so therapeutic?
-A day spent in the yard is typically hard work that involves getting sweaty and now (at my age) a little achy.
-What is so great about clearing weeds or worse picking off icky intrusive insects and dropping them into a glass of soapy water?
+A day spent in the yard is typically hard work.
+It involves getting sweaty and now (at my age) a little achy.
+What is so great about clearing weeds?
+Or, worse picking off icky intrusive insects and dropping them into a glass of soapy water?
 Why do I choose to dig my hands into the dirt rather than that soothing soak at the salon followed by choosing a trendy shade of nail color?

 baby butternut squash..needs more time